KasOja/TKInterSudokuGame/README.md

 The DIFFICULTY button toggles through the difficulty settings CHECK button will run tests, marking user-filled textboxes with issues by changing the textbox background to red.
 Any textbox with a value that already exists in the row, column, or box will be marked.

-If all test coplete successfully, the sudoku board will turn green.
+If all test complete successfully, the sudoku board will turn green.